Jahender/architecture-center/docs/reliability/monitoring.md

 ## Instrumentation

-It’s not practical to monitor your application directly, so instrumentation is key.
+It's not practical to monitor your application directly, so instrumentation is key.
 A large-scale distributed system might run on dozens of virtual machines (VMs), which are added and removed over time.
 Likewise, a cloud application might use a number of data stores and a single user action might span multiple subsystems.

 Provide rich instrumentation: